 So you've decided to embark on "Dry January" — a month-long journey of abstaining from alcohol as a way of starting the year off right.
 Whatever your motivation, there are definitely health benefits to taking a break from booze.

-We all know that alcohol is packed with empty calories and isn't doing your waistline any favors — but it also messes with your sleep and can increase your chances of getting sick.
-Yes, you might fall asleep faster post a few glasses but your quality of sleep will suffer.
-Drinking interrupts your circadian rhythm and actually blocks your REM sleep (the most restorative sleep), per the National Sleep Foundation.
+Yes, alcohol contains empty calories, but it also messes with your sleep and can increase your chances of getting sick.
+While you might fall asleep faster post a few glasses, your quality of sleep won't be great.
+Drinking interrupts your circadian rhythm and actually prevents you from getting deep, restorative sleep.
 And because alcohol suppresses your immune system, you're more susceptible to infections and colds, according to the Cleveland Clinic.

 But taking part in Dry January doesn't have to mean "No-Fun January" or "Anti-Social January."
 Even though you're not imbibing alcohol, you can still go out and socialize with friends and perhaps enjoy a mocktail — aka alcohol-free cocktail — or two.

-Here are four mocktail recipes that will not only save on calories, but they're crafted with more wholesome ingredients to give your health an overall boost, too.
+These mocktail recipes save on calories and are crafted with more wholesome ingredients.
 Ask a bartender to concoct these for you when you're out or try your hand at them in your own home to jazz up your weeknights.

 1. Instead of a Moscow Mule, Try Our Gingery Kombucha Mocktail

 While tasty, a typical Moscow Mule calls for 2 ounces of vodka, 3 ounces or more of ginger beer and a squeeze of fresh lime juice, which totals to about 173 calories and 10 grams of added sugar per drink.